 The spiritual side of our nature is often left fallow and underdeveloped because our attention is outward in the world of stuff, things and the temporary desires of ego.
-Meditation and other spiritual practices allow us to look inward and connect with our spirit and allow this part in us to grow and mature.
+Meditation and other spiritual practices allow us to look inward, connect with our spirit and create a ground for our Being self to grow and mature.

 Many secular people think that the ego must be destroyed to let the Spirit side of us flourish.
-This, of course, is impossible.
+This is impossible.
+Ego is so intertwined with our lives with language, with linear time, with relationships that it becomes seamless and invisible unless we reflect upon it.
+Once ensconced by ego development and inculcated within its matrix even reflection does not supply an adequate release from its trappings.
+Illusion is created by ego in thinking that ego is egoism and can be eradicated.
 We need ego to interface with the politically social world with its rules and meta-rules, and manage the mundane of our lives.

-The friction created between Spirit and ego can be used to help coat our light bodies with more light.
+The friction created between Spirit/Being and ego can be used to create energy.

 When we accept that the ego will always be there and we develop an ego that has integrity then the work between our Spiritual nature and ego can begin.
-The friction created between Spirit and ego can be used to help coat our light bodies with more light.
+The friction created between Spirit and ego can be used to create energy that may be expended or saved for future Being/Spiritual work.
 This could be called the work of consciousness and transcendence of ego while under the conditions of our physical bodies.
-Fortunately we return from these higher states of consciousness with more energy to continue the work to let go of the artifices that are ongoing obstacles to the great consciousness.
+Part of the purpose of the human experience is utilizing the energy of attachment (especially the attachments to suffering*) to release it moment by moment and transcend into a higher level of consciousness.

 For more about my work visit: Ontario’s The Kai